home - Electricity

 Venetian wall decoration in the kitchen

 Venetian stucco adds texture, variety to kitchen walls with its warm, earthy appeal.
-Since it resembles the characteristics found in stone, marble, it works well in kitchens that have rustic, Mediterranean or modern motives.
+Since it resembles the characteristics found in stone, marble, it works well in kitchens that have rustic, Mediterranean or modern motifs.
 Because of the neutral tones for most Venetian gypsum walls, you have many color options for the kitchen, but you should make sure that your walls match, coordinate with your accessories, appliances, accent colors.

 Elegant earth tones